 Angle Crossing is the southernmost point of the Murrumbidgee River within the ACT.
 It is accessed by Angle Crossing Road which takes you down into a picturesque valley to the crossing of the Murrumbidgee River.
 There is usually water over this concrete crossing and it regularly gets closed due to high water levels, so it is a good idea to check road closures with Access Canberra (phone 13 22 81).

-Closest towns to this walk: Cotter River, Hall, Tharwa, Uriarra, Wamboin
+Nearby towns: Cotter River, Hall, Tharwa, Uriarra, Wamboin

 Angle Crossing is part of Gigerline Nature Reserve, which is protected under the Nature Conservation Act 2014.